SATURDAY 18 OCTOBER 2025

 Sulari Gentill & Toby Schmitz with Eddie Williams 1:30pm - 2:30pm, TATHRA HALL

-All aboard and set sail as we embark on a tantalising voyage of mystery, murder and sinister literary machinations.
-Your cruise director & conductor for this session will be Eddie Williams from ABC South East NSW, who will take you on a guided tour of the luxurious ocean liner, Empress of Australia and the iconic Orient Express and discuss with authors Toby Schmitz and Sulari Gentill, why it might be a good idea to stay in your cabin for the remainder of your journey.
+All aboard and set sail as we embark on a tantalising voyage through mystery, murder and sinister literary machinations.
+Your steward/conductor Eddie Williams will take you on a guided tour of both the luxurious ocean liner, Empress of Australia and the iconic Orient Express and discuss with authors Toby Schmitz and Sulari Gentill, why it might be a good idea to stay in your cabin for the remainder of your journey.

 SULARI GENTILL